apache/accumulo-website/tour/conditional-writer.md

 ```

 The following is one of a few possible outputs.
 Notice that only the
-modification of `New York` to `NY` shows up in the final output.
+modification of `Drive` to `Dr` shows up in the final output.
 The other
 modifications were lost.

 ```
-Thread  38 attempting change '  1007 Mountain Dr, Gotham, New York  ' -> '  1007 Mountain Drive, Gotham, New York  '
+Thread  36 attempting change '  1007 Mountain Drive, Gotham, New York  ' -> '1007 Mountain Drive, Gotham, New York'
-Thread  39 attempting change '  1007 Mountain Dr, Gotham, New York  ' -> '  1007 Mountain Dr, Gotham, NY  '
+Thread  38 attempting change '  1007 Mountain Drive, Gotham, New York  ' -> '  1007 Mountain Drive, Gotham, NY  '
-Thread  37 attempting change '  1007 Mountain Dr, Gotham, New York  ' -> '1007 Mountain Dr, Gotham, New York'
+Thread  37 attempting change '  1007 Mountain Drive, Gotham, New York  ' -> '  1007 Mountain Dr, Gotham, New York  '
-Final address : '  1007 Mountain Dr, Gotham, NY  '
+Final address : '  1007 Mountain Dr, Gotham, New York  '
 ```

 To fix this example, make the following changes in `setAddress()` to use a
 ConditionalWriter.

  * Call [createConditionalWriter] instead of creating a batch writer
  * Create a [Condition] for the column 'location:home'.
-If `expectedAddr` is not null, then pass it to [setValue].
-A condition with no value set means that column is expected to absent.
+If `expectedAddr` is not null, then call [setValue] passing `expectedAddr`.
+If `expectedAddr` is null, then do nothing else with the condition.
+A condition with no value means that column is expected to be absent.
- * Replace Mutation with a [ConditionalMutation] and set the condition.
+ * Replace Mutation with a [ConditionalMutation] and pass the condition to its constructor.
  * Call [write] passing it the conditional mutation.
- * Return `true` if [getStatus] from the [Result] returned by [write] is `ACCEPTED`.
+ * Return `true` if [getStatus] from the [Result] returned by [write] is [ACCEPTED].

 [ConditionalWriter]: {{ site.javadoc_core }}/org/apache/accumulo/core/client/ConditionalWriter.html
 [Result]: {{ site.javadoc_core }}/org/apache/accumulo/core/client/ConditionalWriter.Result.html